After All of the Controversy, Why WWE Crown Jewel Was a Bust

 It doesn't even need flowery language or a big explanation.
 Kane's mask and wig fell off.
 Michaels busted his face on the floor.
 Triple H tore his pec and couldn't properly go for half the match (so much for a match with Batista soon).
 Kane, surprisingly, looked lost and took what might be the worst Pedigree of all time to end the match.

-Kudos go to Triple H for gritting through the match with an injury.
+Kudos to Triple H for gritting through the match with an injury.
 And Michaels looked so-so at best.
-He would probably make for an interesting match against someone like Seth Rollins because they could carry him along now that he's ruined the perfect retirement, but the mind can't help but go back to the botched backflip on to the ground outside the ring.
+He would probably make for an interesting match against someone like Seth Rollins to carry him along now that he's ruined the perfect retirement, but the mind can't help but go back to the botched backflip onto the ground outside the ring.

 It was a fitting end for a pay-per-view if there ever were one.
 Everyone involved in the main event had heart and did what they could, which is admirable, but that doesn't mean it should have happened.